Scaling for Change: The Challenge of Pivoting a Large International Project

 The Situation

-The International Budget Partnership (IBP), an international NGO focused on fiscal transparency and accountability across 100+ countries, was given a large grant from the European Commission for the Collaborating on Open and Accountable Budgets (COAB) project.
-The overall objective of the COAB project is to build the conditions for transparent, inclusive, and accountable public budgeting by improving access to information and participation and strengthening the ability of civil society to actively participate in budget processes.
+International Budget Partnership (IBP), an international NGO focused on fiscal transparency and accountability across 100+ countries, was given a large grant from the European Commission for the Collaborating on Open and Accountable Budgets (COAB) project.
+The overall objective of the COAB project is to build the conditions for transparent, inclusive, and accountable public budgeting through improving access to information and participation, and strengthening the ability of civil society to actively participate in budget processes.

-The 2-part program included a robust 10-week synchronous facilitated online learning event offered on a learning management system in 2021.
-Part II is a 5-day workshop to be held in-person in each country in 2022.
+Part I of the 2-part program was a robust, 10-week, synchronous facilitated online learning event offered on a learning management system in 2021.
+Part II was a 5-day workshop held in-person in each country in 2022.

 The Journey